nodemailer/nodemailer/README.md

   - **cid** - optional content id for using inline images in HTML message source
   - **encoding** - If set and `content` is string, then encodes the content to a Buffer using the specified encoding.
 Example values: `base64`, `hex`, `binary` etc. Useful if you want to use binary attachments in a JSON formatted e-mail object.
   - **headers** - custom headers for the attachment node.
 Same usage as with message headers
+  - **raw** - is an optional special value that overrides entire contents of current mime node including mime headers.
+Useful if you want to prepare node contents yourself

 Attachments can be added as many as you want.